Council Tax Debt Help & Advice

-One of the most important debts which you should try to pay off as soon as possible and always on time is the Council Tax debt.
+Council Tax Debt is one of the most important debts which you should try to pay off as soon as possible and always on time.
 This debt is considered a high priority one, due to the power the local authorities have in regards to debt collection.

 The local government has more power and more legal rights than a private company or an individual when it comes to collecting the debt.
 They can access your bank account and retrieve money from your salary, confiscate assets or even send you an arrest order if you fail to pay your dues.